 Finding and destroying snares as well as poacher’s camps and bushmeat kitchens forces these poachers to leave the area as they gain no reward for their efforts.

-Wages come out of an environmental protection fund and non-labor costs, such as uniforms, are donated.
+Wages are funded by the Department of Environment, Forestry and Fisheries – Chief Directorate: EPIP through the Environmental Monitor Program.
+Transfrontier Africa NPC covers all other costs such as equipment, uniforms, food and training.
 Each member spends 21 days/month patrolling the reserves.
 They start each day, military style, with a parade and then issued orders before patrols leave on their missions.
 Each Black Mamba is outfitted in ranger uniforms, trained in tracking and combat - but work unarmed.

 The Black Mambas work to the concept of the "Broken Window" philosophy and strive to make their area of influence the "most undesirable, most difficult and least profitable place to poach".